geb/geb/doc/manual/src/chapters/140-project.md

 #### Breaking changes
 * Use Groovy 2.3.6 to build Geb. \[[GEB-330](http://jira.codehaus.org/browse/GEB-330)\]
 * Format of browser specification passed to `BrowserStackBrowserFactory.create()` and `SauceLabsBrowserFactory.create()` has changed to be a string in Java properties file format defining the required browser capabilities.
+* `sauceConnect` configuration used with `geb-saucelabs` plugin should now point at a version of 'ci-sauce' artifact from 'com.saucelabs' group.

 ### 0.9.3